Myths surround most topics. This post takes a look at thermography myths, and debunks them.

 Myth #1: Thermograms are an alternative to mammograms.

 Thermograms are not an alternative or replacement to mammograms.
-Thermograms should be used in conjunction with mammograms.
+Thermograms are also useful in conjunction with mammograms.
 Most American women begin receiving routine mammograms at age 40-45.
 Thermogram screenings can begin at any age, with 25 years being a suggested age to consider beginning routine thermography.
 If a woman has been keeping an eye on her body’s thermal “baseline” for years prior to age 40-45, and something shows up out of the ordinary for her on a thermogram, this woman could and should see her physician to request further imaging to investigate what may be going on in her body.

 Myth #2: Thermograms are painful and dangerous

 Thermograms are completely hands off; there is no compression or pain or pressure of any kind involved in a thermogram.
 Receiving a thermogram is absolutely pain free and non-invasive.
-Thermography also uses no radiation, which means you are exposed to zero radiation.
+Because thermography is radiation free, you areexposed to exactly zero radiation.
 There is no danger associated with thermography–it is just like having your picture taken.